jph98/nagios_javamelody_plugin/README.md

 * uh - specifies the key of the metric to check for.
 A full list can be found in CheckMelody getDataSourceName() where the fullname is mapped to the key.
 In this case usedMemory -> uh.
 * w - specifies the warning level
 * c - specifies tthe critical level

-*
-If you specify the -s flag then that means suppress output and just return whether the file is older then the max file age (30 mins by default).
+In the example above we've ommitted the -s flag.
+This means the max file age check will be skipped for the RRD file.

 ###  Commands